Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 \end{aligned}
 $$

-Then we combine this two column vectors to form a **matrix** that represents the linear transformation $A$:
+Then we combine this two column vectors to form a **matrix** that represents the linear transformation $A$ (it does not matter whether you use usual or square brackets):

 $$
 A = \begin{bmatrix}